Blog

 Week 4-6 Weeks After Surgery

-By this stage, you should be feeling much less discomfort and be able to return to most everyday activities from your preoperative routine.
+By this stage, you should be feeling much less discomfort and be able to return to most normal activities from your preoperative routine.
 6 weeks is a common milestone for full recovery.

 The results of your breast reduction should start to become visible, and clothes are likely to feel more comfortable.